michael-s-downs/thethingineed/readme.md

 "DEFAULT_LLM_MODEL": ""
 ```

-Create a python 3.8 environment and install the required libraries in with the "requirements.txt" file.
+Create a Python 3.11 environment and install the required libraries in with the "requirements.txt" file.

 ```sh
 pip install -r "**path to the requirement.txt file**"